 You could say something like, "Hey everyone!
 My name is [_____].
 Just want to wish you a great day!
 See you!"
 And post it to Free From Stutter Facebook group.

 I can get it.
 That's a big challenge speaking-wise but even more worthy-wise.
 You want to feel that "I'm worthy" in action.
 You want to feel that pride in action.
 Be proud of your name.
 Be proud of yourself.

 And again, again, and again you are worthy of our attention.
 And saying your name is worthy of your attention.

-If you feel that you need more guidance and that if you want to go deeper into that I have a separate course about dealing with hard sounds.
+If you feel that you need more guidance on your strategy with stuttering or that you want to go deeper into how we can truly enjoy speaking interaction (and how to deal with the "hard" sounds and words) - join my free Improve Training.
 I’d love to see you inside!

 Please share how do you feel about saying your name?